 Located on the shores of Lake Erie of the Great Lakes, Cleveland is the second largest city in the U.S. state of Ohio.
 As a culturally diverse and thriving metropolitan area, the city is host to a vast range of sights and activities, such as world-class museums, cultural events, professional sports, and golf courses as well as plenty of dining, shopping, and entertainment opportunities.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Jacksonville is $176, while the average daily cost in Cleveland is $106.
+The average daily cost (per person) in Jacksonville is $176, while the average daily cost in Cleveland is $104.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Jacksonville and Cleveland in more detail.
+What follows is a categorical breakdown of travel costs for Jacksonville and Cleveland in more detail.